jjlee-22/Battleship/README.md

 # Battleship
-A classic battleship guessing game that supports multiplayer over a network
+#### A classic battleship guessing game that supports multiplayer over a network

-Run both ServerDriver and ClientDriver to begin playing!
+Run both DriverServer.java and DriverClient.java to begin playing!